 - 1.1 The Agency shall cooperate with the County in the implementation and maintenance of an evaluation system to monitor the Project.
 Such cooperation shall include, but shall not be limited to, monthly or approved periodic submission of Client data reports, recording of income details, and compliance with all requests and requirements for evaluation and information pertaining to the Project. - 1.2 The County shall perform annual monitoring visits to ensure compliance and assess the progress of the Agency in achieving levels of accomplishment established within this Agreement.
-Monitoring visits will be performed in accordance with general guidelines outlined in Exhibit K ("Sub-recipient Monitoring Guidelines").
+Monitoring visits will be performed in accordance with general guidelines outlined in Exhibit F ("Sub-recipient Monitoring Guidelines").
 Results from monitoring evaluations may be a factor in determining future ESG Program funding levels to finance the Project.

 Section 2.
-Monthly Programmatic Reports.
+Quarterly Programmatic Reports.

-- 2.1 The Agency shall submit a Monthly Programmatic Report to the Housing and Community Development Division Manager ("Manager"), as Program Administrator for the grant, together with the financial invoice.
-The Monthly Programmatic Report and Invoice shall be submitted on or before the last day of the month following the month during which Project services were provided. - 2.2 The ESG Program's Monthly Programmatic Report shall be submitted in accordance with the reporting requirements, attached to this Agreement as Exhibit G, including, but not limited to, the following information: - (a) Total of unduplicated persons and households assisted; - (b) Racial breakdown and ethnic background of persons assisted; - (c) Gender of persons assisted; - (d) Number of families, adults, youths, female headed and single head households assisted; - (e) Persons in special sub-populations assisted; - (f) Description of service(s) provided; and - (g) Number of persons housed. - 2.3 The Agency shall submit an end of the fiscal year, closeout Programmatic Report containing the cumulative totals and characteristics of persons and households assisted, type of shelter and services, and number of bed nights provided.
-In addition, the Agency must report on how the Project assisted in fulfilling Consolidated Plan goals and ESG Program objectives through its accomplishments. - 2.4 The Programmatic report must demonstrate how the proposed project can be measured according to the Performance Measurement Standards identified in Exhibit G. - 2.5 The Manager should be notified in writing of any problems, delays or adverse conditions which affect the ability to attain ESG Program goals or preclude the attainment of projected units of service.
+- 2.1 The Agency shall submit a Quarterly Programmatic Report to the Housing and Community Development Division Manager ("Manager"), as Program Administrator for the grant, together with the financial invoice. - 2.2 The ESG Program's Quarterly Programmatic Report shall be submitted in accordance with the reporting requirements, attached to this Agreement as Exhibit E, including, but not limited to, the following information: - (a) Participating Agency(ies) or County staff assisted; - (b) Type of assistance; - (c) Any additional information related to technical support, trouble shooting and/or maintenance of HMIS database; - 2.3 The Agency shall assist Orange County with its ESG Consolidated Annual Performance Evaluation Report (CAPER) closeout Programmatic Report containing the cumulative totals and characteristics of persons and households assisted, type of shelter and services, and number of bed nights provided with the County's ESG funding at the end of the fiscal year. - 2.4 The Manager should be notified in writing of any problems, delays or adverse conditions which affect the ability to attain ESG Program goals or preclude the attainment of projected units of service.
 Any such notification should be immediately after any of these conditions become known.
 A statement of action taken and any technical assistance needed to resolve the situation shall accompany this disclosure.

-ARTICLE XI
+ARTICLE X